3dprogramin/thinkpad-p51-archbang/issues+fixes/keyboard/numpad_select/README.md

 ## Issue

-When numpad is disabled (digits don't work, but arrows and home, end,etc) the arrows and other keys inside numpad work fine, but when it comes to making selection
+When numpad is disabled (digits don't work, but arrows and home, end,etc) the arrows and other keys inside numpad work fine, but when it comes to selecting text, it doesn't

 ## Fix